bekk/bekk-christmas/post/functional/types-and-kinds.md

 post_day: 18
 title: Types and Kinds
 ingress: There are plenty of buzz words when it comes to type systems.
-Today we explore the concepts related to *kinds*.
+Today we take a closer look at the concepts related to *kinds*.
 description: ""
 links: []
 authors: